sara-nl/griddocs/source/Pages/FAQ.rst

 General troubleshooting steps
 =============================

-*Don't hesitate to contact us when things go wrong!* We're happy to help you overcome the difficulties that every grid user faces.
+*Don't hesitate to contact us when things go wrong!* We're happy to help you overcome the difficulties that every Grid user faces.

 In order to assist you better, we have a few troubleshooting steps that may already get you going and otherwise may help us to help you.